wblommaert/craftcms-language-redirect/README.md

 ## Configuring the plugin

-You can configure the plugin creating a file under your config folder named language-redirect.php with this content
+You can configure the plugin creating a file under your config folder named language-redirect.php with the desired settings.

+defaultLanguage: default locale if none is detected

+urls: array containing the mapping between the locale and the relative url of your language base path

+*Example*
 ```
 <?php